 What is a Ticker Symbol?
 Example and Explanation

-“ETR” identifies the stock exchange it's listed on.
-In this case, it's “XETRA” - Deutsche Börse Xetra, and “VOW3” means a very specific kind of shares - Volkswagen AG Preference Shares (i.e. preferred shares).
-Volkswagen has another ticker for different classes of shares: FRA: VOW.
-They are traded on the Frankfurt Stock Exchange and those shares are common (not preferred).
+“FRA” identifies the stock exchange it’s listed on.
+In this case, it’s Frankfurt Stock Exchange, and “VOW3” means a very specific kind of shares - Volkswagen AG Preference Shares (i.e. preferred shares).
+Volkswagen has another ticker for a different class of shares: FRA: VOW.
+Those common (not preferred) shares are also traded on the Frankfurt Stock Exchange.

 You can see why having a ticker symbol is necessary: one company may list several kinds of assets and different assets might be valued differently.

-Technically speaking, the fact that a particular market security is traded on a foreign stock exchange doesn't matter much because in today's digital and integrated world a trader or an investor can buy almost any kind of market security instantly from any place in the world.
-It's all true but there are many cases when location still plays a certain role.
+Technically speaking, the fact that particular market security is traded on a foreign stock exchange doesn’t matter much because in today’s digital and integrated world a trader or an investor can buy almost any kind of market security instantly from any place in the world.
+However, there are cases when location and jurisdiction still plays an important role.

 Telegraphic printing systems were invented in 1846 by Royal Earl House and they worked in a similar way as the modern computer printer.
-So, to speed up the printing process the names of the traded and tracked shares have to be as short as possible.
+To speed up the printing process the names of the traded and tracked shares had to be as short as possible.